Bulletin Announcement: DuBois

 Use this in your 07/06/2025 bulletin

-Just like the seventy two disciples sent out by Jesus in today’s gospel, families are expected to be MISSIONARIES.
-By our lives, words and life style we proclaim peace, commitment, fidelity and respect to a culture caught up with violence and self- gratification.
+Just like the seventy-two disciples sent out by Jesus in today's gospel, families are called to be missionaries.
+Through our lives, words, and lifestyle, we proclaim peace, commitment, fidelity, and respect in a culture often consumed by violence and self-gratification.

 A Family Perspective 7-13-2025